On Heegaard Floer minimal knots in sutured manifolds

 \subsection{Acknowledgments}

 The author would like to offer a special thanks to Yi Ni.
 Ni's mathscinet review for Li-Xie-Zhang's paper~\cite{li2022floer} served as an initial inspiration for this project, and he also provided the author useful feedback on earlier drafts of this paper.
 He is also grateful to Subhankar Dey, Sudipta Ghosh, Boyu Zhang and Claudius Zibrowius for various other useful conversations on related topics.
+Finally he would like to thank the referee for their close reading of the paper.